Virgin Media's V6 box has now been replaced by the newer TV 360 box, but many existing customers may still have this box.

 Is the V6 still supported?

 Virgin still support customers with V6 set-top boxes.
 There are no signs this support will end anytime soon.
-However, Virgin Media are no longer providing software updates for the V6, with the latest updates only being launched on the TV 360 and Stream platforms.
+However, Virgin Media are no longer providing software updates for the V6, with the latest updates only being launched on the TV 360 and Stream boxes.

 Can I upgrade from the V6 to the 360?